canonical/praecepta/en/index.md

 - Explanation
 - Reference

-Each category serves a different user need and is written in a specific style.
+Each category serves a different user need - it is useful to understand the needs being addressed as these may influence the documentation approach.

 Refer to the [official Diátaxis website](https://diataxis.fr/) for more information.